CESNET/SecurityCloudGUI/README.md

 Most of your issues can be solved via editing the 'config.php' which is located in the 'php' folder of the GUI root.

 ### fdistdump querries do not start
 You either have a different mpi binary than the default configuration uses or fdistdump is not in your path.
 Open the 'config.php' and edit the value of $FDUMP variable.
 If you have a different mpi, replace the full path to the mpiexec from mpich with full path to your alternative to mpiexec.
 If you don't have fdistdump in your $PATH, enter the full path to its binary.
+Also check the variable $SINGLE_MACHINE.
+If you intend to run fdistdump on a cluster using fdistdump-ha, it has to be set to false.

 ### My webserver does not use /var/www/html
 Copy the contents of the web wherever your webserver wants it to be.
 Then open the 'config.php' and edit the $BASE_DIR variable with the correct path. **Do not** omit the final slash.